-Section 7.2 - Reporting Issuer to Direct Provision of Access
+Section 7.2 - Reporting Issuer to Permit Provision of Access

-Section 7.2 requires a reporting issuer to, on or before the date of the auditor's report on the reporting issuer's financial statements for a financial period, take all reasonable steps to direct a significant component auditor to provide CPAB with access in order to inspect the significant component auditor's records relating to the audit work performed for those financial statements.
-Effectively, the reporting issuer communicates that it is requesting that CPAB have access in order to inspect the significant component auditor's working papers relating to the audit work performed on the reporting issuer's financial statements.
+Section 7.2 requires a reporting issuer to, on or before the date of the auditor's report on the reporting issuer's financial statements for a financial period, give notice in writing to the significant component auditor that the reporting issuer permits the significant component auditor to provide CPAB with access to the significant component auditor's records relating to the audit work performed for those financial statements if that access is requested by CPAB.
+Effectively, this communication confirms to the significant component auditor that the reporting issuer has no objection with CPAB having access to any information about the reporting issuer that was retained as audit evidence to support the significant component auditor's auditor's audit work.

-A reporting issuer can direct a significant component auditor to provide CPAB with access to inspect the significant component auditor's records by communicating directly with the significant component auditor (e.g., a letter to the significant component auditor), or indirectly through the reporting issuer's auditor (e.g., state in the engagement letter with the reporting issuer's auditor that it shall inform all significant component auditors involved in the audit that the reporting issuer is directing them to provide CPAB with access to inspect the work they perform in connection with the reporting issuer's audit).
+A reporting issuer can give notice to a significant component auditor to provide CPAB with access to inspect the significant component auditor's records by communicating directly with the significant component auditor (e.g., a letter to the significant component auditor), or indirectly through the reporting issuer's auditor (e.g., state in the engagement letter with the reporting issuer's auditor that it shall inform in writing that all significant component auditors involved in the audit that the reporting issuer is permitting them to provide CPAB with access to the records relating to the audit work they perform in connection with the reporting issuer's audit).